 Arthritis is the leading cause of disability, characterised by recurrent pain from inflammation in one or more joints of the body.
 While arthritis has various forms and is typically associated with the elderly, it can actually affect anyone, regardless of age or gender.
-Can light be used effectively for treatment of some or all types arthritis?
+The question we will answer in this article is – Can light be used effectively for treatment of some or all types arthritis?

-Infrared and red light have actually been used clinically for the treatment of arthritis since the late 1980s.
+Some sources of near infrared and red light have actually been used clinically for the treatment of arthritis since the late 1980s.
 By the year 2000, enough scientific evidence existed to recommend it for all arthritis sufferers1 regardless of cause or severity.
 Since then there have been several hundred quality clinical studies trying to refine the parameters for all joints that can be affected.
-The effectiveness can be quite profound in some people, as this news report shows:
+The effectiveness is apparent in some people, as this news report shows:

-As of this year, light therapy is regarded not only as a reliable treatment for the pain of arthritis, but actually as a healing and preventative tool against the root causes of osteoarthritis, rheumatoid arthritis and various other inflammatory joint issues.
-The implications of light on arthritis should come as no surprise, as pain relief and accelerated healing are the most well proven effects of light therapy.
-This is true not just for joint issues, but actually most pain, inflammation and damage anywhere on the body.
+As of this year, some forms of appropriate light therapy are regarded as a reliable treatment for the pain of arthritis, but could perhaps also be a proactive health tool against the root causes of osteoarthritis, rheumatoid arthritis and various other inflammatory joint issues.
+The interest regarding use of light on arthritis should come as no surprise, as pain relief and accelerated healing are the most well studied effects of light therapy.

 The first major symptom of arthritis is pain, often excruciating and debilitating as the condition progresses.
-This is the first way in which light therapy can help – by quickly reducing the inflammation in the joint and thus reducing the pain, often immediately.
+This is the first way in which light therapy is studied – by potentially reducing the inflammation in the joint and thus reducing the pain.
 Practically all areas have been studied in human clinical trials including on; the knees5-12, 33, shoulders15,38, jaw26,27,36,37, fingers/hands/wrists14,15,40, back34,35, elbows, neck17,29 and ankles/feet/toes.

 The knees seem to be the most well studied joint in humans, which is understandable considering it is perhaps the most commonly affected area.
 Arthritis of any type here has serious implications like disability and inability to walk.
-Fortunately most studies using red/IR light on the knee joint show significantly positive effects, and this is true over a wide range of energy doses.
-Fingers, toes, hands and wrists appear to be the most easy to treat of all arthritic problems, due to their relatively small size and shallow depth – even smaller doses of visible red light can be effective here.
+Fortunately most studies using red/IR light on the knee joint show some interesting effects, and this is true over a wide range of treatment types.
+Fingers, toes, hands and wrists appear to be the simplest to address of all arthritic problems, due to their relatively small size and shallow depth.

-Osteoarthritis and rheumatoid arthritis are the major types of arthritis being studied, due to their prevalence, although there is reason to believe the same treatment works on other types of arthritis (and even unrelated joint problems such as injury or post-surgery) such as psoriatic, gout and even juvenile arthritis.
+Osteoarthritis and rheumatoid arthritis are the major types of arthritis being studied, due to their prevalence, although there is reason to believe the same treatment might be of interest for other types of arthritis (and even unrelated joint problems such as injury or post-surgery) such as psoriatic, gout and even juvenile arthritis.
 Treatments for osteoarthritis tend to involve direct application of light over the affected area.
 Successful treatments for rheumatoid arthritis can be the same but some also involve application of light to the blood18,19,21.
 As rheumatoid arthritis is an autoimmune condition this makes sense – the joints are just the symptom, the actual root problem is in the immune cells.
-In fact red light is proven to help with a whole host of other autoimmune issues (see hypothyroidism light therapy).

-Before we can understand why red/IR light helps arthritis, we need to know what causes arthritis.
+Before we can understand the interaction of red/IR light with arthritis, we need to know what causes arthritis.